zuixjs/zuix-web-starter/source/content/liquid-tags/index.md

 ### zx

-The `zx` shortcode is used to render HTML fragments or components based on dynamically loaded tag templates.
+The `zx` short code is used to render HTML fragments or components based on dynamically loaded tag templates.
 Tag templates are loaded from the `./templates/tags` folder, and they consist of simple and small JavaScript code that renders the requested tag.